-Our compensation and benefits package for named executive officers consists of base salary, an annual cash bonus incentive, long term incentive awards and certain Company programs.
+Our compensation and benefits package for named executive officers consists of base salary, an annual cash bonus opportunity, long term incentive awards and certain other Company programs.
 Each component is designed to contribute to a total compensation package that is competitive and appropriately performance-based, and to create incentives for our named executive officers that coincide with our goals and objectives.
-In determining the compensation of the named executive officers, the Compensation Committee considered our operating and financial performance as a whole, as well as each executive's satisfaction of his or her responsibilities associated with each of their respective positions.
-The Compensation Committee believes, and it has structured compensation accordingly, that the compensation of these named executive officers should have an agreed to base salary and a significant component of their compensation package which is performance-based, as described in this section of the proxy statement.
-In 2008, our named executive officers on average received 46% of their total compensation as base compensation, 37% as annual cash bonus incentive compensation and 19% as long-term incentive compensation.
+In determining the total compensation of the named executive officers, the Compensation Committee considers our operating and financial performance as a whole, as well as each executive's execution of his or her responsibilities associated with each of their respective positions.
+The Compensation Committee believes that named executive officer compensation should include a significant company performance-based component.
+In 2009, our named executive officers on average received 40% of their total compensation as base compensation, 44% as annual cash bonus incentive compensation and 16% as long-term incentive compensation.